Baniyabinod/histlab/backend-laravel/introduction.md

 2. Generate the Application Key (if not already set)

-Edit
-php artisan key:generate
+`php artisan key:generate`

 output:
    INFO  Application key set successfully.

 3. Run Database Migrations (if needed)
-If you have migrations that need to be applied to your SQLite database, run:
+If you have migrations that need to be applied to your SQLite database, run the following command given below.Since SQLite is a file-based database, ensure the database file exists before migrating.

-php artisan migrate
+`php artisan migrate`
-Since SQLite is a file-based database, ensure the database file exists before migrating.

 output:

   INFO  Preparing database.

   Creating migration table ............................................................................................................
 15.90ms DONE